Finding the Best Moroccan Tagine Pot: What to Consider?

-Tagine pots (also called tajines or tangines) are an essential cookware in Moroccan cuisine and Moroccan kitchens.
-Growing up in Morocco, we had in our house at least 5 Moroccan tagine pots of different types, sizes, and for different uses and occasions.
+Tagine pots (also called tajines or tangines) are essential cookware in Moroccan cuisine.
+Every Moroccan kitchen has a collection of beautifully displayed Moroccan tagines.
+Growing up in Morocco, we had in our kitchen at least five Moroccan tagine pots of different sizes, glazed and unglazed, and for different uses and occasions.

 Where to Buy a Tagine Pot?

 I recommend buying your tagine pot from a seller that gives information about the materials used to make the tagine pot and whether the tagine pot was handmade or not.
 In fact, not all tagine pots available in the market are worth your money, and some of them can even be non-safe.
 I’ve been approached many times by sellers who manufacture their tagine pots in factories and give no information about the origin or composition of their tagine pots.
 The composition of your tagine pot is key.
 Your food should be in contact with clay only and I honestly prefer tagine pots that are made in Morocco as I’m more comfortable with the artisanal way these tagine pots were made.

 If you are in Morocco, you can buy your tagine pot in most medinas and souks of Morocco.
 If you don’t know how to navigate Moroccan souks and medinas, this Moroccan shopping guide can be helpful.